 •a child with painful wounds similar to burns covering most of his or her body.

-•having to wrap each tiny little infant finger with Vaseline gauze and then cover it with gauze to prevent the hand from scarring, webbing and contracting.
+then cover it with gauze to prevent the hand from scarring, webbing and

 •never being able to hold your child tight because if you did, their skin would blister or shear off.

-•a child who will never know what it’s like to run, skip or jump, or to play games with other children because even the slightest physical contact will injure his or her skin.
+•a child who will never know what it’s like to run, skip or jump, or to

 •a child who screams out each time it is bathed because the water touching its open wounds creates incredible pain.